ForgeRock/exampleOAuth2Clients/openidm-ui-enduser-jso/README.md

         python -m SimpleHTTPServer 8888
         ```

-0. Using the application
+0. Use the application.

     You should be able now to visit the sample application at [http://localhost:8888](http://localhost:8888).
 The home page will attempt to initiate the implicit flow with AM.

-    Note, that you may need to respond to the invalid certificate warning on AM login page, because the authorization server is only accessible over HTTPS and is using a self-signed certificate.
-You may also need to visit the resource server site, currently at `https://rs.sample.forgeops.com`, and proceed with accepting another untrusted certificate - to enable XHRs perfromed by the UI.
+    Note that you may need to respond to the invalid certificate warning on AM login page, because the authorization server is only accessible over HTTPS and is using a self-signed certificate.
+You may also need to visit the resource server site, currently at `https://rs.sample.forgeops.com`, and proceed to accept another untrusted certificate - to enable XHRs perfromed by the UI.
 If the latter URL is not reachable, find one glowing red in the browser's network traffic after signing in the application.

     [index.html](index.html)
     ```html